dovecot/documentation/docs/developers/design/auth_protocol.md

 ### Authentication Mechanisms

 MECH command announces an available authentication SASL mechanism.
+If the client advertises minor version 3 or higher, also SASL mechanisms using channel binding are returned.

 Mechanisms may have parameters giving some details about them: